ParaPro Scoring System

-- Merely passing the ParaPro is sufficient for you to gain employment.
+- Merely passing is sufficient for you to gain employment.
 However, there could be high score expectations of some institutions and you could be denied employment based on them.
 It is ideal to set high aims and prepare accordingly to safeguard against missing any chances of employment.

 - You are not penalized for a wrong response and so you can resort to guesswork in case it is required.
 However, you cannot afford to take preparation lightly as random guessing might not assist you much.
 Only intelligent guesswork shall bear fruit since it is generally based on some peripheral knowledge related with the question.

-- Attempting all the questions in ParaPro increases your chances of scoring high.
+- Attempting all the questions increases your chances of scoring high.
 In case you run short of time towards the end of the exam, try to complete the test anyhow, rather than concentrating on only those questions that you know the answers of.